b-g-goodell/mrl-skunkworks-mirror/Konferenco/2019/Guides/monkonguideforCC.md

 Your right-hand-person and their right-hand person is the _Konferenco Organizer_ and their program manager, respectively.
 They work together to act as a bridge between you, the content committee, and all other groups that make a Konferenco run, like the venue/rental/catering/hotel representatives, A/V, web developers, and of course speakers, sponsors, panelists, moderators, and other Konferenco personnel.

-Hereís what some of these are broadly responsible for.
+Here‚Äôs what some of these are broadly responsible for.
   * Konferenco Organizer (KO): The Konferenco Organizer may be the program manager and not know it.
 The KO is responsible for, among other things, the following:
     * Budget design and reporting
     * Venue